 Playing Xbox 360 games on the Steam Deck is great.
 That is, when it works.
-We’ve seen a lot of success with a few games, but there are still some of the heavy hitters that refuse to even boot.
+So far I’ve seen some solid success with a few games, but there are still some of the heavy hitters that refuse to even boot.

 You could always see about replacing the operating system to get better compatibility, but not everyone wants to ditch the brilliance that is SteamOS.
-If that sounds like you, and you want to get the Xenia emulator working within SteamOS, read on to find out how to play Xbox 360 games on Steam Deck.
+If that sounds like you, and you want to get the Xenia emulator working within SteamOS, read on to find out I got Xbox 360 games running on the Steam Deck.

 - Step 1: Boot into Desktop Mode